eryph-org/eryph-api-spec/README.md

-# Haipa API Specifications
+# Eryph API Specifications

 ## Description

-This repository is the canonical source for REST API specifications for Haipa.
+This repository is the canonical source for REST API specifications for eryph.

 ## Directory Structure